The Pendlay row and barbell row contribute to the upper back's development. But there are minor differences in muscles worked and time under tension.

 What Exercise Can Replace The Barbell Row?

-Depending on your goal, there are a variety of rowing exercises that can take the place of the barbell row.
-Exercises such as the t-bar row, seated row, and chest-supported row prove to be much safer and less technical variations of the barbell row.
+Depending on your goal, a variety of rowing exercises can take the place of the barbell row.
+Exercises such as the t-bar, seated, and chest-supported row prove to be much safer and less technical variations of the barbell row.

 Are Barbell Rows Bad For Your Back?

 Any exercise done incorrectly can prove to harm the integrity of different joints and muscles in your body.
-To combat this, make sure you build an emphasis in maintaining tension throughout the duration of this exercise.
+To combat this, make sure you put an emphasis on maintaining tension throughout the duration of this exercise.